YOURLS/404-if-not-found/README.md

                                      // and also to not pollute logs
 ```

-This plugin redirect with a "404 not found" instead.
+This plugin outputs a default "404 not found" error page instead.

 ## Installation